aswin-setiadi/ecommerce/README.md

 # Event-drivent Ecommerce Task

 I have no experience in ecommerce development so I will start by asking AI tool (copilot or chatgpt) on the task requirement.
-I will analyse the response and write my thoughts then adjust the respond if needed.
-These adjustment should be tracked in the workflow section.
+I will analyse the response and write my thoughts then adjust the response code during implementation when needed.
+These adjustment should be tracked in the Analysis and Work Notes section.

 ## Installation